linode/apl-charts/README.md

 # Application Platform for LKE Catalog quick starts

-This repository contains a set of Helm charts that will be made available as quick starts to all Teams in the Application Platform for LKE Catalog.
+This repository contains a set of curated Helm charts that will be made available as quick starts in the Application Platform for LKE Catalog.

+# Team Helm charts

-The following Helm charts are added to the Catalog:
+The following Helm charts are added to the Catalog and are available for Teams:

 ## Quick start for a regular K8s deployment